As an engineer, Mazlan had the opportunity to travel and work abroad. He has traveled to over 30 countries.

 Come Visit Abha

-Abha was referred as the land of spices and fragrances by the ancient Egyptians and over time it has become more than that; it is a land of humble people and unforgettable sights.'
+Abha was referred to as the land of spices and fragrances by the ancient Egyptians, and over time it has become more than that; it is a land of humble people and unforgettable sights.

 Saudi Arabia has many things to offer, such as the cool mountain resorts, scuba diving, and fishing in its famed Red Sea.

-If you have the privilege of traveling to Saudi Arabia, which is not an easy country to apply for a tourist visa, make a point of traveling south to the province of Asir and enjoy the mild weather and the beauty that Abha and the region have to offer.
+If you have the privilege of traveling to Saudi Arabia, which is not an easy country to apply for a tourist visa, make a point of traveling south to the province of Asir and enjoy the mild weather and beauty that Abha and the region have to offer.

 Traveling to Abha for the Paragliding Adventure